 Each ligament has a different job to do:

-- The medial collateral ligament (MCL) is one of the ligaments on the outside of the knee joint.
+- The medial collateral ligament (MCL) is one of the ligaments on the side of the knee joint.
 It runs between the femur and the tibia on the inner side of the knee.
-It helps to protect and stabilise the knee joint against any blows or forces that may be directed on to the outer side of the knee.
+It helps to protect and stabilise the knee joint against any forces on the side of the leg.
 It helps to limit the amount that the knee moves from side to side.

-- The lateral collateral ligament (LCL) is the other main ligament on the outside of the knee joint.
+- The lateral collateral ligament (LCL) is the other main ligament on the other side of the knee joint.
 It runs between the femur and the fibula on the outer side of the knee.
-It helps to protect and stabilise the knee joint against any blows or forces that may be directed on to the inner side of the knee.
+It helps to protect and stabilise the knee joint against any forces on the side of the leg.
 This ligament also helps to limit the amount the knee moves from side to side.

 - The anterior cruciate ligament (ACL) is one of the ligaments inside the knee joint.
-It runs diagonally connecting the anterior (front) of the tibia to the posterior (back) of the femur.
+It runs diagonally connecting the front (anterior) of the tibia to the back (posterior) of the femur.
 This ligament helps to stabilise the knee joint by controlling backward and forward movements of the knee.
 It stops the tibia bone from moving forwards in front of the femur.

 - The posterior cruciate ligament (PCL) is the other ligament inside the knee joint.
-It also runs diagonally across the knee connecting the back (posterior) of the tibia to the front (anterior) of the femur.
-The ACL and PCL cross each other inside the knee joint and some people call them the cross ligaments.
+It also runs diagonally across the knee, connecting the back (posterior) of the tibia to the front (anterior) of the femur.
+The ACL and PCL cross each other inside the knee joint and some people call them the cross ligaments (cruciate means cross-shaped).
 The PCL helps to control the forward and backward movements of the knee.